Ministry of Justice

 An order is not a protection order if it does not name an individual and if its only condition is to protect property, assets or the community.

-Peace Bonds and Restraining Orders are two types of protection orders.
-Peace bonds are issued in criminal court; restraining orders are issued in civil court.
+Peace Bonds and Family Law Protection Orders are two types of protection orders.
+Peace bonds are issued in criminal court; protection orders are issued in civil court.

-For more information on these types of protection orders see the guide, For Your Protection: Peace Bonds and Restraining Orders (to view the guide click icon below – the guide is in portable document format (PDF) and available in English, Chinese or Punjabi):
+For more information on these types of protection orders see the guide, For Your Protection: Peace Bonds and Family Law Protection Orders (to view the guide click icon below – the guide is in portable document format (PDF) and available in English, French, Chinese or Punjabi):

 Ensuring Your Protection Order is on the Registry